 I was turned on to this via a friend of the site.
-Many of the themes of this “second Bill of Rights” stem directly from The 4 Freedoms which I wrote about a few weeks ago (and still have an article pending on the implications of those 4 Freedoms.)
+Many of the themes of this “second Bill of Rights” stem directly from The 4 Freedoms which I wrote about a while ago.

 Today I won’t post the first part of the State of the Union speech which mainly deals with justifications for, and reports on, the progress of WWII.
 Instead, we'll take a look at the second half of that speech, given by one of the greatest Aquarians ever to govern a nation.
 We pick it up in the middle of a plea for equal voting rights for all Americans (which is STILL a problem today!)

 For your consideration, a proposal for “a Second Bill of Rights.”

 ...
 Several alleged reasons have prevented the enactment of legislation which would preserve for our soldiers and sailors and marines the fundamental prerogative of citizenship -- in other words, the right to vote.
 No amount of legalistic argument can becloud this issue in the eyes of these ten million American citizens.
 Surely the signers of the Constitution did not intend a document which, even in wartime, would be construed to take away the franchise of any of those who are fighting to preserve the Constitution itself.

 Our soldiers and sailors and marines know that the overwhelming majority of them will be deprived of the opportunity to vote, if the voting machinery is left exclusively to the States under existing State laws -- and that there is no likelihood of these laws being changed in time to enable them to vote at the next election.
 The Army and Navy have reported that it will be impossible effectively to administer forty- eight different soldier-voting laws.
 It is the duty of the Congress to remove this unjustifiable discrimination against the men and women in our armed forces -- and to do it just as quickly as possible.